YancyW/BASDA/README.md

 - 2017/10/1:  v0.02
     - can do any cuts for given observables with any orders;
     - draw four kinds of plots (origin, before, after, final) automatically;
-    - complete analyse tools, such as BDT (can be any given observables.), normal cut, final sensitivity calculation ....
+    - complete analyse tools, such as MVA (can be any given observables.), normal cut, final sensitivity calculation ....
 - 2017/10/25: v0.03
     - plot for any higgs mass (used for my project, the code also can be used for any other combination!)
     - store histogram to the root file, so ploting will be a little easier, donot need to recalculation when changing the legend of plot format.